 Saxophonist and composer, Sharel Cassity (pronounced “Shah-Relle”), graduated in 2007 with a M.A. in Jazz Performance from the prestigious Juilliard School in New York City on a full scholarship, and received her B.F.A from The New School for Jazz & Contemporary Music in 2005.
-Born in Iowa City, Sharel moved frequently throughout her childhood eventually settling in Yukon, OK, and now currently lives in Brooklyn, New York.
+Born in Iowa City, Sharel moved frequently throughout her childhood eventually settling in Yukon, OK, where she graduated high school and briefly attended University of Central Oklahoma.
+In 2000 she moved to New York City and lived there for 16 years, earning her degrees and thriving on the NYC jazz scene before relocating to Chicago in 2017.
 Sharel has shared the stage with Herbie Hancock, Wynton Marsalis, DeeDee Bridgewater, Natalie Cole, Johnny Mandel, Roy Hargrove, Christian McBride, Gregory Porter, James Moody, Clark Terry, Phil Woods, Slide Hampton, Nicholas Payton, Jimmy Heath, Maceo Parker, Terrence Blanchard and other jazz greats.
-She has also performed with mainstream artists Arteha Franklin, Vanessa Williimas, K.D.
+She has also performed with mainstream artists Aretha Franklin, Vanessa Williams, K.D.
 Lang, Fantasia, Trisha Yearwood, Seth MacFarland (Family Guy), Ruben Blades, DJ Logic and Natalie Merchant.
 Sharel leads her own Quintet that has performed at the DC Jazz Festival (2016), Winter Jazzfest NYC (2016, 2014, 2012), Blue Note Jazz Festival (2016), Mary Lou Williams Jazz Festival (2015), Monty Alexander Jazz Festival (2013), Mid Atlantic Jazz Festival (2013), Jazz and Colors Festival (2013), Lake George Jazz Festival (2013), The Kennedy Center in Washington DC, The Smithsonian Museum of the American Indian, Dallas Museum of Art, Oklahoma Jazz Hall of Fame, Blue Note Jazz Club, Dizzy’s Club Coca-Cola, Birdland, Smalls Jazz Club, toured Mexico and more.
-Sharel is member of the Dizzy Gillespie Afro Cuban Experience, the Dizzy Gillespie All Stars, the Jimmy Heath Big Band, Nicholas Payton TSO, Revive Big Band Gregorio Uribe Big Band and the Cyrus Chestnut Burbeck Quartet with whom she has toured the United States, Canada, Europe, Asia, South America, the Middle East and Australia.
+Sharel is member of the Dizzy Gillespie Afro Cuban Experience, the Dizzy Gillespie All Stars, the Jimmy Heath Big Band, Nicholas Payton TSO, Revive Big Band Gregorio Uribe Big Band and the Cyrus Chestnut Brubeck Quartet with whom she has toured the United States, Canada, Europe, Asia, South America, the Middle East and Australia.
 She has also has appeared with the GRAMMY nominated bands Darcy James Argue Secret Society Big Band, the Roy Hargrove Big Band and Rufus Reid’s Quiet Pride, performing throughout Europe, the North Sea Jazz Festival, the Newport Jazz Festival, Central Park Summerstage and the Pittsburgh Jazz Festival.
 A guest soloist with renowned Top 40 hit singer-songwriter Natalie Merchant on her latest music and DVD release “Paradise is There: The New Tigerlily Recordings” (2015), Sharel also performed with her on the Today Show (2015).
 Sharel can also be heard on NBC’s Macy’s Fireworks Spectacular soundtrack with the Diva Jazz Orchestra (2014), appeared in an ESPN Suberbowl commercial in 2013 and in 2006 appeared in the PBS Television Broadcast “Juilliard Centennial Celebration”.
 A skilled woodwindist, Sharel has performed in the Broadway musical After Midnight as well as Maurice Hines’ Off-Broadway production Tappin’ Through Life.

 In 2005, Sharel was one of 26 students selected to attend the Juilliard Jazz Program, and in 2006 was awarded the ASCAP Young Jazz Composers Award which led to her leading her group at Jazz at Lincoln Center’s Appel Room.
 In the same year she was selected for IAJE’s Sisters in Jazz which toured Costa Rica, Betty Carter’s Jazz Ahead held at the Kennedy Center in Washington, DC and received Downbeat Student Music Awards in both the Composition and Ensemble Performance categories.
 In 2008 she was hand picked for the elite Ravinia at Steans Institute in Chicago headed by David Baker, Curtis Fuller, Rufus Reid, James Moody and Nathan Davis.
 In 2011 Sharel received the honor of being inducted into the Oklahoma Jazz Hall of Fame and performed duo with her father at the acceptance ceremony.
 Sharel has been a Vandoren Performing Artist as well as joining the RS Berkeley Virtuoso Saxophone and AMT Microphone artist rosters since 2010.